Powered by

 Jagdish Kevat explains that “First of all, fish is not available, even if it is available, one does not know where to sell it, there is neither market nor income.”

 Fishermen in Sehore City are challenged by the absence of a dedicated market for their trade.
 The original market, unfortunately, was demolished by the local administration.
 It is, currently, occupied by poultry and mutton vendors.
-Although, the officials have set apart land specifically for a fish market in the city, its construction is yet to be finalised.
-The delay and the lack of retail space has forced the fishermen in Sehore to undertake the journey to Bhopal to sell their catch.
+Although the officials have set apart land specifically for a fish market in the city, its construction is yet to be finalised.
+The delay and the lack of retail space have forced the fishermen in Sehore to undertake the journey to Bhopal to sell their catch.

 publive-image

-Boat kept on the banks of Bhagwanpura pond
+The boat kept on the banks of Bhagwanpura pond

 Unlimited possibilities in fish farming in Sehore

 The data from the National Fisheries Development Board reveals that Sehore district is home to ponds and reservoirs spanning an area of 3827 hectares.
-The yearly inland fish production here totals 2695 metric tons, averaging to about 2.39 kg per individual in the rural population.
+The yearly inland fish production here totals 2695 metric tons, averaging about 2.39 kg per individual in the rural population.
 Whereas, Bhopal hosts reservoirs across an area of 6312 hectares and raises 1350 metric tons of fish annually.
 Fisheries in Sehore offer a potentially rich source of employment opportunities that the administration has not yet significantly explored or utilized.

 In 2022, Chief Minister Shivraj Singh Chouhan declared his plan to establish a Smart Fish Parlour in every local body, promising a range of clean, fresh fish for consumers and job opportunities for fishermen.
 Additionally, he pledged to support the financial upliftment of fisherfolk, including assistance with family member weddings, educational initiatives, and an insurance scheme.
 However, Jagdish maintains that he has not received any benefits from these plans.
 Furthermore, the ground report team found no signs of any Smart Fish Parlour in Sehore City.